DEGJS/breakpoints/README.md

 The benefit of the Breakpoints module is that all of your component's breakpoints are defined in your CSS only, ensuring that your Javascript and CSS are always in sync.

 ## Install
 Breakpoints is an ES6 module.
-Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) and a module loader ([SystemJS](https://github.com/systemjs/systemjs) will do the job) as part of your Javascript workflow.
+Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one).

-If you're already using the [JSPM package manager](http://jspm.io) for your project, you can install Breakpoints with the following command:
+Install breakpoints with NPM using the command:
 ```
-$ jspm install github:DEGJS/breakpoints
+$ npm install @degjs/breakpoints
 ```

 ## Dependencies